T9404/TinkBank/product-engine/doc/ProductEngine.md

 JUnit and Mockito were used for unit testing, and Testcontainers was employed for integration testing.

 ## Dependencies

 All dependencies used by the project can be found in the `build.gradle` files (both in the root and this module).

+You can find the versions of the dependencies in the `gradle/libs.versions.toml` in the root.